Last Updated on February 1, 2021.

 Sitting at a computer all day is difficult for adults.
 It’s going to be really difficult for children who learn through play and need to move their bodies frequently.
 But don’t let virtual learning scare you!
-Here are 10 tips to ensure a positive virtual school year.
+Here are 10 distance learning tips for parents to encourage a positive virtual school year.

 Dedicated, Distraction-Free Workspace